 Taken together, these figures mean that injury causes 58 percent of deaths among children – more than all other causes combined.

 The pattern holds in North Carolina.
 In 2007, unintended injury was by far the leading cause of death, claiming 236 children under the age of 15.
 Homicide was the third leading cause of death among children ages 10 to 14, accounting for 10 deaths.
 That year, six children in that age group committed suicide.
 As children become teenagers and young adults, homicide and suicide ranks second and third as the leading causes of death.

 I wish I knew more about preventing these tragedies.
 But I do know something about treating the injuries.

-I’m a pediatric surgeon at Brenner Children’s Hospital, part of Wake Forest Baptist Medical Center.
-Brenner is certified as North Carolina's only Level I pediatric trauma center.
+I’m a pediatric surgeon at Brenner Children’s Hospital, part of Wake Forest Baptist Medical Center's pediatric services.
+Brenner is certified as North Carolina's first Level I pediatric trauma center.
 When children are seriously injured they need the kind of specialized care provided by a pediatric trauma center.